moodleulpgc/moodle35ulpgc/theme/adaptable/README.txt

 Front Page Slider Styles
 ------------------------
-Add images with at least 1900x400px.
+Add images with at least 1900px x 400px.
 If you want to reduce or increase the height, Adaptable will resize the image automatically.
 There are two possible slider styles each with different markup required: